maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 needed to sell libraries, frameworks, and support plans. **It's (roughly speaking) an App Store, delivered as a NuGet feed.**

-This seems like a great idea, and most of all, a needed idea.
+This seems like a great idea, and most of all, one that is needed.

 {% include toc %}